sajedaalrababah/reading-notes/sql.md

-QL, or Structured Query Language, is a language designed to allow both technical and non-technical users query, manipulate, and transform data from a relational database.
+sQL, or Structured Query Language, is a language designed to allow both technical and non-technical users query, manipulate, and transform data from a relational database.
 And due to its simplicity, SQL databases provide safe and scalable storage for millions of websites and mobile applications.
 SQL Commands - An overview of the various SQL commands used to interact with databases, such as SELECT, INSERT, UPDATE, and DELETE.

 The SELECT Statement - A more detailed look at the SELECT statement, which is used to retrieve data from a database.